 In what follows, I will argue that the contemporary focus on privacy in discussions about the power of data fails to get at the central problems of digitization.
 Privacy may remain an important problem in the digital age, but the focus on it is misguided because it works with categories that originate in a different world: a surveillance that is interested in individuals.
 In this well-known world, I watch you, I know what you did, and I can potentially use that knowledge against you.
 If the observer possesses some kind of power and/or authority, whether it be that of a tightly-knit moral community, a religious institution, a law enforcement agency or a totalitarian state, the infringement of privacy will undermine the conditions of the possibility of important aspects of personal freedom.
 Let’s call this type of surveillance „disciplinary surveillance“: surveillance which is conducted on individual or collective subjects to track and flag, punish, or discipline individuals and prevent their misbehavior or misfitting of some kind.2

 In a context of disciplinary surveillance, it is obviously crucial to protect individuals – and, importantly, not only people „who have something to hide“3 – against intrusive, manipulative, and oppressive forms of surveillance.
-We continue to have to draw the line with regard to excessive collection of data, especially of sensitive data.
+We continue needing to draw the line with regard to excessive collection of data, especially of sensitive data.
 All of this remains true where this model of disciplinary, subject-based surveillance is enhanced by means of technology, e.g. where a human police agent is complemented or replaced by video cameras and further supplemented by a host of data- and meta-data tracking technologies.
-Obviously, this problem dimension is all but exacerbated as technologically facilitated collection and analysis of personal data expands spread, invasivity, and ubiquitous presence of tracking technologies.4
+Obviously, this problematic dimension is all but exacerbated as technologically facilitated collection and analysis of personal data further increases spread, invasivity, and ubiquitous presence of tracking technologies.4

 The focus on privacy is not enough because it is constitutionality unable to attend to the substantial paradigmatic transformations through digital technology: It fails to attend to the agnosticism of algorithms with regard to individuals.

 Alas, privacy has not been a central preoccupation for theologians.
-As witnessed in the occasional anguished protest „whither should I flee from your presence?“ (Ps 139:7), the theological tradition does have an understanding that „too much“ divine presence and knowledge can be unbearable for the human being.
+As witnessed in the occasional anguished protest „where can I flee from your presence?“ (Ps 139:7b, NRSV), the theological tradition does have an understanding that „too much“ divine presence and knowledge can be unbearable for the human being.
 But mostly, theologians wrestling with divine omniscience have been concerned with securing divine perfection while wanting to uphold a notion of human freedom in service of ethical accountability.
 Can conceptions developed in this vein yield insight for the decisive difference, the specific non-neutrality of the digital that is marked by agnosticism vis-a-vis the concrete individual?
-Counter-intuitive as it may seem, I stipulate that yes.
-In what follows, I will substantiate this further and demonstrate more concretely how the digital agnosticism vis-a-vis the concrete individual renders approaches from data protection to data sovereignty essentially ineffective in addressing the changed problem structure digitization engenders.
+Counter-intuitive as it may seem, I answer yes.
+In what follows, I will substantiate this claim further and demonstrate more concretely how the digital agnosticism vis-a-vis the concrete individual renders approaches from data protection to data sovereignty essentially ineffective in addressing the changed problematic structure which digitization engenders.

 Disciplinary surveillance, as briefly sketched above, was centrally concerned with the individual – e.g., the police officer would follow you to establish your typical behavior, or would listen in on your conversations, and then deduce conclusions about the likelihood that you committed a crime.
 The information collected from an individual was typically used to infer something about this same individual.
 This seems trivial, but it is precisely this logic that the digital moves beyond.